wilgaboury/super-speedy-dial/README.md

 The interface is build using [Solidjs](https://www.solidjs.com) which is an extremely performant reactive javascript framework with a pleasent developer experience.

+## Data Collection

+This app does NOT collect user information or do telemetry.
+The reason that "Access your data for all websites" is an optional permission is that it that it is not possible for the website screenshot thumbnails to work without it.
+The code is open source, so I encourage users to confirm this for themselves.

 ## Build Instructions

 Note: This project uses the Vite build tool, so you MUST use at least version 16.0.0 of Node.js.
 Preferably, use the latest LTS or newer.